Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/README.md

 ## Recommended reading for using Cuis

 All the files in this folder are relevant.
 Reading them is highly recommended to effectively use Cuis.
+Please remember to come back to them, as you move forward exploring the system.

 ## Additional material